 Could establish a dedicated and transformational IWF training centre to share expertise with NGOs and law enforcement, fostering impactful collaborations in combating online child exploitation.

-In 2013 – a decade ago – Olivia was rescued from her abuser.
+In 2013 – over a decade ago – Olivia was rescued from her abuser.
 She was eight.
 Today she is 18, and an adult.
 But images and videos of her abuse are still shared and traded online.

 Our analysts, who dedicate their time to finding and removing this imagery, have seen her grow up in pictures.
 They know her at three.
 They know her at four, five, six, seven and eight.